matteomattei/matteomattei.github.io/_posts/2011-01-08-how-to-use-the-european-healt-card-on-archlinux.md

 layout: post
 permalink: /how-to-use-the-european-healt-card-on-archlinux/
 categories:
-  - Linux
+  - linux
-tags:
-  - Archlinux
+  - archlinux
-  - USB
+  - usb
 ---
 Since some months the regions are sending the new electronic healt card to the house of the people.
 These cards are featured with a **microchip**.
 The goal to these cards is the same of the previous ones with in addition the possibility to be read by a smart card reader and store, if you want, your *electronic healt records*.